 This might seem too obvious but having the best interest of patients and training all employees to do so will make caring for vulnerable patients a lot easier and effective.
 Taking the patients best interest into consideration when administering care is not only ethical but it leaves the patients feeling more satisfied with their treatment.
 Even when a patient is being difficult, being kind and considerate goes a long way to make a patient be more corporative.

 Some vulnerable patients frequently have feelings of doubt or worry and they communicate this sometimes in less than cordial ways.
-Some patients can be angry, withdrawn, rude, interruptive etc. All this is just a feeling of fear and vunulrabiloty manifesting in different ways.
+Some patients can be angry, withdrawn, rude, interruptive etc. All this is just a feeling of fear and vulnerability manifesting in different ways.
 Doctors, nurses and physician assistants should be trained in how to handle these kinds of delicate situations with patience, understanding, and diplomacy.